-As an All-Star last season at the Double-A level, Tebow had a .273 batting average with six home runs and 36 RBIs in 84 games with the Binghamton Rumble Ponies before a broken hamate bone in his right hand ended his season.
+As an All-Star last year at the Double-A level, Tebow had a .273 batting average with six home runs and 36 RBIs in 84 games with the Binghamton Rumble Ponies before a broken hamate bone in his right hand ended his season.

-Get ready Major League Baseball fans, Tebow Time is coming.
+Get ready Major League Baseball fans: Tebow Time is coming.

-Although Tebow’s strikeout numbers are concerning — 103 times in 84 games last year and 126 times in 126 games in 2017 — the 31-year-old is an elite athlete with a power arm as an outfielder.
+Although Tebow’s strikeout numbers are concerning — 103 times in 84 games last season and 126 times in 126 games in 2017 — the 31-year-old is an elite athlete with a power arm as an outfielder.
 Tebow’s ability to be a power hitter off the bench, as well as a defensive replacement, serves his case to become a player under contract in Major League Baseball in 2019.